 - Dry Bag: The boats do have internal compartments to keep belongings from getting wet, but we always use a dry bag whenever we get on any boats.
 Bring a dry bag like this with you to ensure your belongings stay dry.

 - Be Sure to Have Travel Insurance: We strongly recommend securing travel insurance not only for this excursion, but any Peru trip.
 We use World Nomads during all our Peru travels and found it to have the best coverage and price combination.
 Let them cover your Peruvian hospital bill if anything bad happens.
 More importantly, their coverage includes emergency evac, should something really awful occur.
 It’ll cover you not only while swimming with the sea lions, but also from theft in Lima, lost luggage, flight issues, earthquakes (they happen in Peru), flooding, injuries, car accidents, and so much more.
 We never travel to Peru without it.
 We like World Nomads because unlike most other travel insurances, you can actually start a policy even if you’re in the middle of your trip.
 So even if you’re reading this from South America, get a quick quote here (takes 1 minute), and you can have a policy starting tomorrow.

 Swimming with Sea Lions in Lima: Palomino Island

-We sure hope this post and video has helped to give a glimpse of what it’s like to swim with sea lions in Lima, Peru.
-The Palomino Island tour is really a must-do for any nature lovers who find themselves in Lima.
+We hope this article and video has helped to give a glimpse of what it’s like to swim with sea lions in Lima, Peru.
+The Palomino Island tour is a must-do for any nature lovers who find themselves in Lima.

-Publishing note: This article was initially published in January 2015 and was recently updated in January 2019 to reflect the most current Palomino Island information.
+Publishing note: This article was initially published in January 2015 and was last updated in January 2019 to reflect the most current Palomino Island information.